Energy Dept. Reportedly Latest Target of Hackers

 He added that one missing question regards why personal information seems to have been stored unencrypted.

-"It is impossible to maintain a perfectly secure environment, so you ought to know that the "bad guys" are going to end up on your from time to time," he said.
+"It is impossible to maintain a perfectly secure environment, so you ought to know that the "bad guys" are going to end up on your network from time to time," he said.
 "Why did you leave sensitive information just lying around for the taking?
 We shouldn't blame the victims, but negligence is negligence."